 When interViewAvailable is equal to 1, the depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, textureX equal to mbx1, textureY equal to mby1, tBlWidth equal to 16, tBlHeight equal to 16, srcViewId equal to view_id and refViewId equal to view_id of InterViewPic as inputs and the output assigned to dV.

-J.8.2.1.8 Macroblock-level neighbouring block based disparity vector derivation process
+J.8.2.1.8 Neighbouring block based disparity vector derivation process

 Input to this process is a macroblock currMB.